Algebra tutorials, lessons, calculators, games, word problems & books

 A two-part collection (A and B) of 137 quality algebra worksheets covering all the topics in a typical algebra 1 curriculum.
 These worksheets are hand-crafted and contain lots of word problems and other variable problems.
 Free samples available. $11.50.

-Free worksheets for variable expressions
+Free pre-algebra worksheets

 Free worksheets for linear equations